samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 ## Overview

-A11y Executor is an automated solution for assessing the accessibility of Coinbase React Native apps and is intended to be used in conjunction with [React Native Accessibility Engine](https://www.npmjs.com/package/react-native-accessibility-engine) (RNAE).
-RNAE is an open-source library that facilitates developers in evaluating and enhancing the accessibility of their React Native apps by employing predefined rules and custom Jest matchers.
+A11y Executor is an automated solution for assessing the accessibility of Coinbase React Native / React apps and is intended to be used in conjunction with [React Native Accessibility Engine](https://www.npmjs.com/package/react-native-accessibility-engine) (RNAE) and [jest-axe](https://github.com/nickcolley/jest-axe#readme).

+- **RNAE** is an open-source library that facilitates developers in evaluating and enhancing the accessibility of their React Native apps by employing predefined rules and custom Jest matchers.

+  - For testing on mobile repos, we use the `toBeAccessible` tests.

+- **jest-axe** is a custom Jest matcher for axe for testing accessibility
+  - For testing on web repos, we use the `toHaveNoViolations` tests.

 A11y Executor is one of several executors included in the `@cbhq/ui-scorecard` package.
 After installing the package and integrating the executor into your project, you can use it to generate an accessibility report for your app.